ec-europa/sumo/README.md

 SUMO requires JRE (or JDK) 1.7.x or above.
 If you don't want to install a new Java version, you could simply copy the JRE folder in your SUMO folder.

 #### Test with Docker container
-The Docker file in the main folder show the steps and the configuration used to did a test with the Docker container with Ubuntu .
+The Docker file in the main folder shows the steps and the configuration used to do a test with the Docker container with Ubuntu.
-The result of this test is visible at this link: https://dx.doi.org/10.3390/rs907067
+This method was actually used to produce the results for C. Santamaria et al. 2017 (below).

 ### Run SUMO
 SUMO can run in two ways, interactive mode (with GUI) and batch mode.
 The batch mode requires a configuration file as explained in the manual.